Ryanmh1024/final-case-study/README.md

 ## Problem: What problem are you solving, and for whom?

 The problem I am solving is that I want to be able to clearly visualize the mean salary for each major from this graduates.csv dataset.
 This would solve a problem for college boards that are trying to see how successful each major is and how profitable each major has proven to be over time.
+In addition, this would prove useful to students who are curious about the mean salaries for various majors, so if a major they were interested in pays very little, they could at least be aware of that when they declare their major.

 ## Solution: One paragraph, non-technical overview of your project.